-We are therefore pleased to offer the following specific points of feedback on the draft Regulation.
+We are therefore please to offer the following specific points of feedback on the draft Regulation.

 - In the 17 October, 2018 webinar on the Regulation, there were several references made to how the ability to offer insurance through alternative platforms such as the Internet would not eliminate the requirement to provide a needs analysis where required.
-We wish to confirm that this is restricted to the offering of insurance where a firm is involved, and not when the insurance is offered through a distributor.
-As a point of clarification, CAFII members offer optional creditor protection insurance to protect a debt obligation (e.g. a mortgage or home equity line of credit).
-However, a needs analysis involves advice; and we would like to emphasize the fact that CAFII members are strictly prohibited from offering advice in conjunction with "Authorized Insurance Products" (the various forms of creditor protection insurance) under the federal Bank Act and the related Insurance Business (Banks and Bank Holding Companies) Regulations. - We also noted that at the webinar, reference was made to Article 68 of the Insurers Act, which gives the AMF the power to tell firms they must cease offering products, in situations where the AMF deems such a cease and desist order to be appropriate.
+As a point of clarification, CAFII members offer optional creditor protection insurance at a time when the consumer is taking on a new debt obligation (e.g., a mortgage or a home equity line of credit).
+However, a needs analysis involves advice; and we would like to emphasize the fact that CAFII members are strictly prohibited from offering in conjunction with "Authorized Insurance Products" (the various forms of creditor protection insurance) under the federal Bank Act and the related Insurance Business Bank Regulations. - We also noted that at the webinar, reference was made to Article 68 of the Act Respecting Insurance, which gives the AMF the power to tell firms they must cease offering products, in situations where the AMF deems such a cease and desist order to be appropriate.
 Since this is a very broad and impactful power, we request additional information on what company behaviours would elicit such a response from the AMF; what objective decision criteria and processes will be put in place related to the application of this power; and what appeals process will be available to a company that finds itself subject to such an order to cease offering products.
-Also, we understand that based on Section 465 of the Act, there will be a notification period that provides a firm with the opportunity to correct non-compliance before a cease and desist order takes effect.